govau/content-guide/_punctuation-grammar/quotation-marks.md

 order: 12
 ---

-Use single quotation marks.
+Use single quotation marks when quoting a person or a source.

 {% include guide_example.liquid
   title = "single quotation marks" content= "
-The manager said, ‘Work-life balance is an important part of our organisation’s success.’
+- The manager said, ‘Work-life balance is an important part of our organisation’s success.’
+- The report concluded, ‘Focus on user needs.’
 "
 %}